Salivary Gland Cancer UK

 @sgcanceruk

-about a month ago Good luck to our incredible marathon runners who are running in the Brighton Marathon today! 💙🏃♂️ A special thanks to Jenna, Kerry, Lucy, Jev, Libby, Hope, Nik, Emma, and everyone else who is taking part.
+about 2 months ago Good luck to our incredible marathon runners who are running in the Brighton Marathon today! 💙🏃♂️ A special thanks to Jenna, Kerry, Lucy, Jev, Libby, Hope, Nik, Emma, and everyone else who is taking part.
 Every step you take, every mile you cover, and every moment of determination helps raise awareness and support for those affected by salivary gland cancer.
 Your dedication means the world, and we are so proud to have you running for our cause.
 Enjoy the day, soak up the atmosphere, and know that we’re cheering you on every step of the way! 👏 #SGC #SGCUK #SGCDayFundraiser #SalivaryGlandCancerDayFundraiser #SalivaryGlandCancerFundraiser #SGCUKFundraiser @SGCancerUK

-about a month ago Today, we celebrate six years of raising awareness, funding research, and supporting those affected by salivary gland cancer.
+about 2 months ago Today, we celebrate six years of raising awareness, funding research, and supporting those affected by salivary gland cancer.
 What started as a small idea has grown into a community filled with kindness, resilience, and hope.
 We couldn’t have done it without you – our supporters, fundraisers, and everyone who has shared their story.
 Thank you for being part of this journey.
 Here’s to the next chapter and making an even bigger impact together! 💙 #SGCUK #SalivaryGlandCancerUK #SGCAwareness #SupportSalivaryGlandCancerPatients #Cure4SGC #SalivaryGlandCancerUK #SalivaryGlandCancerUpdates @SGCancerUK

-about a month ago Loren Stokes, from Shrewsbury, faced a challenging battle with cancer that led to the removal of her larynx, thyroid, salivary glands, and part of her oesophagus.
+about 2 months ago Loren Stokes, from Shrewsbury, faced a challenging battle with cancer that led to the removal of her larynx, thyroid, salivary glands, and part of her oesophagus.
 Despite speaking through a voice prosthesis, Loren’s strength and positivity never wavered.
 Sadly, Loren passed away on 6 March, but her friends Jenna Wakenshaw and Jenny Hughes are honouring her memory by raising funds for the Salivary Gland Cancer Charity and The Christie Hospital.
 To date, over £3,500 has been raised to support Loren’s family and further our mission to raise awareness of salivary gland cancer. 💙 Read more about Loren’s story here: #SalivaryGlandCancer #SGCCharity #CancerAwareness @SGCancerUK

 about 2 months ago Salivary gland cancer is rare, but the need for awareness, research, and support is great.
 We’re calling on you to help us make an impact for the launch of the WORLD's FIRST Salivary Gland Cancer Day!
 We have a fundraising goal of £150,000.
 Whether you’re hosting a bake sale, taking on a challenge, or making a donation, your contribution helps fund vital research and provides support for those affected.
 Let’s come together to raise awareness and bring hope to those who need it most.
 Every month we'll share with you some ideas on how you can contribute within your own community.
 Here are some ideas for the arts and crafts lovers!
 How will you get involved? 💙 #SGCDay #SGCUKDay #SalivaryGlandCancerDay #SalivaryGlandCancerUKDay #SGCDayFundraiser #SalivaryGlandCancerDayFundraiser #SalivaryGlandCancerFundraiser #SGCUKFundraiser @SGCancerUK